discordjs/guide/guide/additional-info/async-await.md

 ```

 With async/await you can just assign the awaited function to a variable that will represent the returned value.
 Now you know how you use async/await.

-## When should I use async/await over `.then()`?

-This last topic is probaly the important one because of how often I see how people use async/await in unnecessary situations. async/await should mostly be used in situations where you need the value of mutiple Promises or need to execute a chain of Promises in order.
-Using async/await for only one Promise has no advantage over using `.then()`, and it may be slowing your code down.